PrioritySoftware/PrioritySoftware.github.io/_sdk/WSCLIENT.md

     instances of the *--head2* parameter, each with different headers.
     For example: `'-head2', :headerA, '-head2', :headerB,...`
     Alternatively, you can provide a single header file using *-head*.
-    Note that each header file must include a new at the end, including the last one.
+    Note that each header file must include a new line at the end, including the last one.
 -   *\[, \'-usr\', :wsUser \[, \'-pwd\', :wsUserPwd\] \[, \'-domain\',
     :userDomain\]* -- use to specify username, password, and domain (if